June 29, 2010

 Five ways to say "I don't know"

-Something that trips up a lot of inexperienced speakers is the fear of "I don't know."
-Even when a speaker understands, logically, that it's not possible to know everything and it's not even possible to prepare for every question, he often still freaks out at the thought of not being able to answer a question, especially when there are experts or superiors in the room.
+Even when a speaker understands, logically, that it's not possible to know everything and it's not even possible to prepare for every question, she often still freaks out at the thought of not being able to answer a question, especially when there are experts or superiors in the room.

 You have to get comfortable with the idea that you may not be able to answer everyone's questions -- but you can do your best to point them in the right direction.